LispCookbook/cl-cookbook/STYLEGUIDE.md

 - functions should generally be referenced with backtics.
 There is no need to capitalize them in the age of markdown: write `function` instead of FUNCTION.

+- indent code using the predominant style.
+If unsure, check what Emacs `lisp-mode` does.

 ## Code snippets

 - use `~~~lisp` for code snippets.